-In March 2020, FINRA barred Vietor after he “Without admitting or denying the findings, Vietor consented to the sanction and to the entry of findings that he engaged in the sale of promissory notes called deposit agreements in connection with customers totaling more than $3 million without disclosing and receiving approval from his member firms for each individual private securities transaction.
+In March 2020, FINRA barred Dana Vietor after he “consented to the sanction and to the entry of findings that he engaged in the sale of promissory notes called deposit agreements in connection with customers totaling more than $3 million without disclosing and receiving approval from his member firms for each individual private securities transaction.
 The finding stated that Vietor, along with other business partners, was engaged in a start-up business venture that required funding.
 The deposit agreements raised funds for entities associated with the business venture.
 Vietor is a member of the management team that manages these entities and has membership interests in each.
 Therefore, Vietor received indirect selling compensation.”

-Vietor has been the subject of nine customer complaints between 2010 and 2021, one of which was denied and one was closed without action, according to his CRD report.
+He has been the subject of 15 customer complaints between 2010 and 2022, two of which were denied and one was closed without action, according to his CRD report.
 Recent complaints are regarding:

 April 2021.
 “Claimants allege the sale of private securities transactions by the representative, and breach of fiduciary duty, violations of the Iowa Securities Act, Negligence, common law fraud, and breach of contract in connection with those sales.”
-The customer is seeking $108,667 in damages and the case is currently pending.
-The complaint took place while Vietor was registered with CFD Investments, Inc. and was regarding private securities transactions.
+The customer sought $108,667 in damages and the case was settled for $110,000.
+The complaint took place while he was registered with CFD Investments, Inc. and was regarding private securities transactions.

 March 2021.
 “Client alleged that registered representative engaged in private securities transactions away from CFD.
 The investments were promissory notes issued by a company controlled by the registered representative.”
-The customer is seeking $609,852 in damages and the case is currently pending.
-The complaint was regarding promissory notes and private securities transactions and took place while Vietor was registered with CFD Investments, Inc.
+The customer sought $609,852 in damages and the case was settled for $900,000.
+The complaint was regarding promissory notes and private securities transactions and took place while he was registered with CFD Investments, Inc.

 Erez Law represents investors in the United States for claims against brokers and brokerage firms for wrongdoing.
 If you have experienced investment losses, please call us at 888-840-1571 or complete our contact form for a free consultation.
 Erez Law is a nationally recognized law firm representing individuals, trusts, corporations and institutions in claims against brokerage firms, banks and insurance companies on a contingency fee basis.